googleinterns/step62-2020/portfolio/README.md

-This directory is where you'll write all of your code!

-By default it contains a barebones web app.
+This contains the web app.
 To run a local server, execute this
 command:

 ```bash